Homemade Sauerkraut

 • During fermentation you will see air bubbles coming up and escaping through the airlock.
 This is expected, desired and fine.
 When the bubbles stop, fermentation is complete.

-• At the point, you can either refrigerate or water bath can the kraut.
+• At this point, you can either refrigerate or water bath can the kraut.
 Fridge kraut will be more crisp.

 Canning Tips